You can’t mitigate a risk you don’t know about. Here are eight ways to identify your organization’s potential risks and better prepare to manage them.

 Continuous Assessment and Identification

-Effective risk identification is an ongoing process that requires continuous work to improve.
+Effective risk identification is an ongoing process that requires continuous improvement.
 As the risks you face grow in complexity and scale, you must build a comprehensive risk management framework that identifies risks and equips your organization to mitigate and manage them effectively.
-These proactive steps will improve your overall risk management process and protect your business from harm to ensure long-term success.
+These proactive steps will improve your overall risk management process and protect your business from harm, ensuring long-term success.